patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 - [*Deploying to Cloud Run*](https://cloud.google.com/run/docs/deploying#command-line)
 - [*Configuring containers*](https://cloud.google.com/run/docs/configuring/services/containers)

 First, you need to install Google Cloud CLI (gcloud/Cloud SDK) and then enable the Artifact Registry API and Cloud Run API (Read Documentation above for more detail).
-Second, you can run `gcloud --version` to check if it is able to be used.
+Second, you can run `gcloud --version` in Google Cloud SDK to check if it is able to be used.
 Third, add the following roles to the service account that you use to authenticate the gcloud CLI in IAM & Admin page:

 - Service Account User
 - Artifact Registry Writer
 - Artifact Registry Reader
 - Cloud Run Admin

+*Note: Add ***"Artifact Registry Administrator"*** role if you want to create a repository in the Artifact Registry via Terraform.*

+And the last step is manually creating a repository in the Artifact Registry.

 Then, you have to run the following commands:
 ```bash